 Collision insurance covers repair costs for your vehicle following a collision with another car or a stationary object

-So, how much car insurance does Rhode Island require?
+So, how much car insurance does Nebraska require?

-How much insurance do I need in Rhode Island?
+How much insurance do I need in Nebraska?

-Required minimum insurance in Rhode Island is $25,000 for bodily injury liability per person, $50,000 of bodily injury liability for each accident, and $25,000 of property liability for each accident.
-These requirements are known as the 25/50/25 rule.
+In Nebraska, minimum insurance requirements are $25,000 for bodily injury liability per person, $50,000 of bodily injury liability for each accident, and $25,000 of property liability for each accident.
+These minimum requirements are known as the 25/50/25 rule.

 What do you need if you’re pulled over?

 If you get pulled over, you are required to show your driver’s license, proof of insurance, and registration.
 Thankfully, digital insurance ID cards are accepted by police and the DMV so you will always have your stored proof of insurance available 24/7 in the Jerry app.

 Is Nebraska a no-fault state?

 No, Nebraska is an at-fault state.
 This means the at-fault driver’s insurance will pay for the not-at-fault driver’s and passengers' injuries, once the at-fault driver’s insurance company accepts liability and confirms that there is enough coverage.